Fred Fleitz to Newsmax: Tulsi Gabbard 'Clearly Not Pro-Putin'

-Rep. Debbie Wasserman Schultz "should know better" than to accuse former Rep. Tulsi Gabbard, President-elect Donald Trump's pick as national security adviser, of being a Russian asset, former national Security Council chief of staff and former CIA analyst Fred Fleitz said on Newsmax Saturday.
+Rep. Debbie Wasserman Schultz "should know better" than to accuse former Rep. Tulsi Gabbard, President-elect Donald Trump's pick as national security adviser, of being a Russian asset, former national Security Council chief of staff and former CIA analyst Fred Fleitz told Newsmax on Saturday.

 "I think the Democrats should just give it up," Fleitz told Newsmax's "The Count," where he appeared with national security analyst Brigitte Gabriel.